Future Directions in the Theory of Graph Machine Learning: Connecting Theory with Practice

 \paragraph{Challenge V.2: A library of state-of-the-art, theoretically-guided GNN implementations.} To support the development of the above-outlined dojo, it is crucial to have an ideally large set of well-maintained and documented implementations of state-of-the-art theoretically-guided GNN architectures available, possibly building on existing GNN implementation libraries such as \textsc{PyTorch Geometric}~\citep{Fey+2019} or \textsc{DGL}~\citep{Wan+2019}.
 Moreover, the dojo's evaluation pipeline and available datasets should be integrated into such a library.
 In addition, we propose to provide one-click reproducible baseline results to compare newly proposed architectures to existing ones easily and ensure fair comparisons.

 \paragraph{Challenge V.3: Adapting theoretically-guided GNN architectures to domain knowledge.} The challenges outlined in~\cref{sec:expressivity,sec:generalization,sec:optimization} mainly deal with the derivation of a general theory of graph machine learning.
-However, to quickly disseminate the theory to practice and to be leveraged by domain experts, it needs to be adapted to the specific needs of specific domains.
+However, to quickly disseminate the theory to practice and leverage it by domain experts, it needs to be adapted to the specific needs of specific domains.
 Hence, we propose to identify key application domains for graph machine learning, e.g., molecular property prediction or combinatorial optimization, and, together with domain experts, work out their specific requirements.
-For example, it is important to understand which kind graph structures arise in specific domains or what kind of engineering tricks, such as normalization layers, are currently leveraged.
+For example, it is essential to understand which kind of graph structures arise in particular domains or what engineering tricks, such as normalization layers, are currently leveraged.
 Building on such a requirements list, we propose to adapt and refine the mathematical theory and theoretical results.
+In addition, we also suggest investigating the potential of Neural Architecture Search~\citep{Col+2023,Els+2019} for GNNs to automatically adapt existing architectures to meet specific requirements.
+It would also be interesting to comparatively study architectural solutions found by NAS and those emerging by the theoretical studies proposed in this paper.